JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### February-22

 Parameter Info
-: Add [](parameter_info.md) section explaining how information about function parameters can be shown in the IDE.
+: Add [](parameter_info.md) section explaining how information about function parameters can be shown in the editor.

 File and Code Templates
 : Add [](file_and_code_templates.md) section explaining how to implement functionality that allows generating files and code fragments containing repetitive text and patterns.